TheAlpha16/Writeups/Try Hack Me/BountyHacker/BountyHacker.md

 #### Port 21

-Here we have anonymous login to FTP
+Here we have anonymous login to FTP.

 It has two files
 - locks.txt
 - task.txt